Animal Welfare Investigations Project: Wildlife Crime

-The organisation addresses various forms of wildlife crime, including badger baiting, fox hunting, and bird trapping.
-AWIP collaborates with local authorities to investigate and dismantle wildlife trafficking networks.
+The organisation investigates various forms of wildlife crime, including badger baiting, fox hunting, and bird trapping.
+It works alongside local law enforcement to investigate and disrupt wildlife crime.
 Notably, AWIP played a significant role in busting a wildlife trafficking network in the Philippines, resulting in the rescue of 149 turtles.

-Illegal Puppy Trade

-AWIP has conducted numerous investigations into the illegal puppy trade, uncovering extensive networks involved in the breeding and trafficking of puppies under inhumane conditions.
-These efforts have led to a high conviction rate and have significantly disrupted the illegal trade in various regions.

 Dog Meat Trade

 Working alongside the Philippine National Police, AWIP has investigated the dog meat trade in the Philippines.

 Open Source Intelligence (OSINT) Training

 In addition to its investigative work, AWIP provides specialised training in Open Source Intelligence (OSINT) to law enforcement agencies.
 This training equips investigators with advanced skills to gather and analyse online information related to organised animal crime.
 In May 2024, AWIP hosted a successful OSINT training webinar for U.S.-based investigators and prosecutors, enhancing their capabilities in combating dog fighting and other forms of animal cruelty.